Your best golf glove for rain could be different depending on the scenario below:

-- Your current rain gloves are not the beauties that they used to be when you purchased them.
+Your current gloves are not what they used to be when you purchased them.
 They let you down in the dry, let alone when it's pouring it down

 In A Hurry?